millanek/tutorials/WPSG2022/README.md

 # And save the tree to a file:
 savetrees file=SVDq_withGeneFlow_SpeciesTree.tre
 ```

+A more comprehensive tutorial on species tree reconstruction is prepared for tomorrow afternoon.

 <a name="TestingInSimulations"></a>
 ## 2. Testing for gene-flow in simulated data